 There will be amplified sound from this event between the hours of 13:00 – 19:00.
 Noise levels will be monitored by our team during the event and aim not be excessive, as per Hull City Council’s Environmental Health Nuisance Noise Policy.

-Other than a tea service for a limited number of people we will not be offering any additional food or beverage concessions, so local businesses offering food and or beverages may be busier then normal.
+Other than a tea service for a limited number of people we will not be offering any additional food or beverage concessions, so local businesses offering food and or beverages may be busier than normal.

 Road Closures